wedesoft/sfsim/README.md

 # REPL with Schema validation

-Here is an example on how to test triggering a Malli schema error in the REPL:
+Here is an example on how to use Malli schemas in the REPL:

 ```Clojure
 (require '[malli.dev :as dev])